openstack/neutron/doc/source/admin/config-dns-int-ext-serv.rst

 .. _config-dns-int-ext-serv:

 ========================================
-DNS integration with an external service
+DNS Integration with an External Service
 ========================================

 This page serves as a guide for how to use the DNS integration functionality of